-- 1) The City will support the implementation of the Siskiyou County 10 Year Plan to End Homelessness, specifically goals for increasing the supply of permanent supportive housing and affordable housing, expanding the capacity for housing providers, and expanding options for low barrier emergency shelter and housing.
-The City will consult with the NorCal Continuum of Care Coordinator on strategies to provide services, shelter, and housing for those experiencing homelessness in the City. - 2) The City shall assist appropriate public and/or non-profit entities as feasible to develop a shelter, navigation center, or other recognized type of emergency housing for persons experiencing homelessness in the city by pursuing grant opportunities and providing technical assistance in grant applications for State and Federal funding. - 3) The City shall support agencies and organizations providing services to those experiencing homelessness by annually updating referral information. - 4) The City will continue to support the efforts of the housing authorities in administering the Housing Choice Voucher program. - 5) The City will meet with representatives from the Housing Authorities, the NorCal Continuum of Care, and other nonprofit organizations to provide information on potential sites and housing development proposals that would be appropriate for the use of housing vouchers in conjunction with state or federal new construction or rehabilitation subsidies. - 6) The City shall partner with area social services agencies and non-profit organizations to assess the housing needs for seniors, people with disabilities (including developmental disabilities), and extremely low-income residents, and identify funding sources to develop needed services in the City. - 7) The City shall maintain a list of non-profit organizations interested in the construction of affordable housing in the City and the region, and meet with and assist organizations desiring to maintain affordable housing in the City. - Support applications by housing developers to utilize governmental housing programs such as the USDA RD 504 programs, CDBG programs, and other housing rehabilitation programs. (was Program II-3) - 9) To address the needs of single-parent households, the City will support the development of low-cost child care facilities and job training programs in the city to encourage the householders to enter and stay in the job market.
+- 2) The City shall assist appropriate public and/or non-profit entities as feasible to develop a shelter, navigation center, or other recognized type of emergency housing for persons experiencing homelessness in the city by pursuing grant opportunities and providing technical assistance in grant applications for State and Federal funding. - 3) The City shall support agencies and organizations providing services to those experiencing homelessness by annually updating referral information. - 4) The City will continue to support the efforts of the housing authorities in administering the Housing Choice Voucher program. - 5) The City will meet with representatives from the Housing Authorities, the NorCal Continuum of Care, and other nonprofit organizations to provide information on potential sites and housing development proposals that would be appropriate for the use of housing vouchers in conjunction with state or federal new construction or rehabilitation subsidies. - 6) The City shall partner with area social services agencies and non-profit organizations to assess the housing needs for seniors, people with disabilities (including developmental disabilities), and extremely low-income residents, and identify funding sources to develop needed services in the City. - 7) The City shall maintain a list of non-profit organizations interested in the construction of affordable housing in the City and the region, and meet with and assist organizations desiring to maintain affordable housing in the City. - 8) Support applications by housing developers to utilize governmental housing programs such as the USDA RD 504 programs, CDBG programs, and other housing rehabilitation programs. (was Program II-3) - 9) To address the needs of single-parent households, the City will support the development of low-cost child care facilities and job training programs in the city to encourage the householders to enter and stay in the job market.
 Refer residents to and meet with child care council and HUB Communities Family Resource Center as needed to review the possible child care needs of the community.